garvit3835/product-docs-feature/troubleshooting/command-line/update.md

-# Update dz
+# Updating the CLI

 A single CLI (called `dz`) is used to interact with DevZero control plane.
-Check out the [CLI main page](../../references/cli-man-page.md) for DevZero CLI options or use.&#x20;
+Check out the [CLI main page](../../references/cli-man-page/) for DevZero CLI options or use.&#x20;

 To check the currently installed version of your CLI, run: